RaphaelJ/covid-tracer/README.md

 - **What to do when the app detects a high-risk contact?**
 Please inform your general practitioner as soon as possible about the high-risk contact the app detected.
 The app does not notify any health or governmental organization on positive match.

+- **Why is the Android application requesting access to my location?**
+Android app must [request the location permission](https://developer.android.com/guide/topics/connectivity/bluetooth#Permissions) to access some Bluetooth features, such as scanning.
+CovidTracer does not use or record your location.

 - **How can I remove any data recorded by the app?**
 Un-installing the application from your smartphone will delete all data the app recorded.
 If you ever reported yourself as a positive case, some (anonymous) data associated to your infectious perdiod will still be availaible to other app users.